redox-os/orbtk/README.md

 > OrbTk 0.3.0 is under heavy development and it's not compatible to earlier releases.

-The Orbital Widget Toolkit is an (G)UI toolkit for building scalable user interfaces with the programming language Rust.
+The Orbital Widget Toolkit is a multi platform (G)UI toolkit for building scalable user interfaces with the programming language Rust.
 It's based on the [Entity Component System Pattern](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) and provides a functional-reactive API.

 The main goals of OrbTk are fast peformance, easy to use and the platform indipendence.

-OrbTk is being developed as cooperation project of [OrbTk Focus Time Group](https://gitlab.com/orbtk) and [Redox OS](https://www.redox-os.org/).
+OrbTk is a project of [Redox OS](https://www.redox-os.org/) and [OrbTk Focus Time Group](https://gitlab.com/orbtk).

 ## Features: